Bolesław Przybyszewski

 Boleslaw Stanislavovich Przybyszewski (Bolesław Przybyszewski; 22 February 1892 – 21 August 1937) was a Soviet public person, teacher, and musicologist.
-Head of the Moscow Conservatory in 1929-1932.
+Head of the Moscow Conservatory in 1929–1932.

 Life

-Boleslaw Przybyszewski was born in Prussian Berlin on 22 February 1892; he was an illegitimate son of the Polish writer Stanisław Przybyszewski.
-His mother Marfa Ferder committed suicide on 9 June 1896.
+Boleslaw Przybyszewski was born in Berlin on 22 February 1892; he was an illegitimate son of the Polish writer Stanisław Przybyszewski.
+His mother Marta Foerder committed suicide on 9 June 1896.
 The boy was taken to his father's parents in Kuyavia, then a part of the Russian Empire.
 Later they moved to Wągrowiec.
 Due to his grandmother's influence, young Boleslaw developed a keen interest in music.
 In 1912 he moved to Warsaw and entered the Chopin University of Music.
 During World War I he was interned and forcibly moved to Orsk.
 On 14 October 1918, he married Emilia Nidekker, a daughter of the former city mayor and lieutenant colonel in reserve of the Imperial Army.
 In August 1919, when the Cossacks retreated and left the city, Przybyszewski stayed in Orsk and took an active part in public and cultural life.
 In January 1920 he published an open letter in the local press, where he openly criticized "all vulgar and crude attacks" on his father.

-In 1920 Przybyszewski moved to Moscow and joined the Communist Party.
+In 1920 Przybyszewski moved to Moscow and joined the CPSU.
 He started working at the Communist University of the National Minorities of the West as an inspector of the specialised secondary music schools.
 Later he headed the music department of the People's Commissariat for Education.